-Parameter Value Notes Appliance Model Used Supported Citrix Virtual Apps and Desktops Users Per Appliance Uspec = From data sheet Citrix Virtual Apps and Desktops Users on WAN Link Uwan = User overload Factor Uoverload = Uwan/Uspec = Supported BW Per Appliance BWspec = From data sheet WAN Link BW BWwan = BW Overload Factor BWoverload = BWwan/BWspec = Number of appliances required N = max(Uoverload, BWoverload) +1 = Includes one spare
+Parameter Value Notes Appliance Model Used Supported Citrix Virtual Apps and Desktops Users Per Appliance Uspec = From data sheet Citrix Virtual Apps and Desktops Users on WAN Link Uwan = - User overload Factor Uoverload = Uwan/Uspec = Supported BW Per Appliance BWspec = From data sheet WAN Link BW BWwan = BW Overload Factor BWoverload = BWwan/BWspec = Number of appliances required N = max(Uoverload, BWoverload) +1 = Includes one spare

-Min number of buckets Bmin = N, rounded up a power of 2 = If SD-WAN 4000 or 5000, Bmin = 2N, rounded up to a power of 2 = Recommended value B = 4 \Bmin if Bmin <= 16, else 2 \Bmin = Number of "one"bits in address mask M = log2(B) If B=16, M=4.
+Min number of buckets Bmin = N, rounded up a power of 2 = - If SD-WAN 4000 or 5000, Bmin = 2N, rounded up to a power of 2 = Recommended value B = 4 \Bmin if Bmin <= 16, else 2 \Bmin = Number of "one"bits in address mask M = log2(B) If B=16, M=4.

-Mask value: The mask value is a 32-bit address mask with several "one" bits equal to M in the work-sheet provided earlier.
+Mask value: The mask value is a 32-bit address mask with several "one"bits equal to M in the worksheet provided earlier.
 Often these bits can be the least-significant bits in the WAN subnet mask used by your remote sites.
 If the masks at your remote sites vary, use the median mask.
 (Example: With /24 subnets, the least significant bits of the subnet are 0x00 00 nn 00.
 The number of bits to set to one is log2(mask size): if mask size is 16, set 4 bits to one.
-So with a mask size of 16 and a /24 subnet, set the mask value to 0x00 00 0f 00.)
+So with a mask size of 16 and a /24 subnet, set the mask value to 0x00 00 of 00.)

 The above guidelines work only if the selected subnet field is evenly distributed in your traffic, that is, that each address bit selected by the mask is a one for half the remote hosts, and a zero for the other half.
 Otherwise, load-balancing is impaired.
 This even distribution might be true for only a few bits in the network field (only 2 bits).
 If so with your network, instead of masking bits in the offending area of the subnet field, displace those bits to a portion of the host address field that has the 50/50 property.
-For example, if only three subnet bits in a /24 subnet have the 50/50 property, and you are using four mask bits, a mask of $0x00\ 00\ 07\ 10$ avoids the offending bit at $0x00\ 00\ 0800$ and displaces it to $0x00\ 00\ 00\ 10$, a portion of the address field that is likely to have the 50/50 property if your remote subnets generally use at least 32 IP addresses each.
+For example, if only three subnet bits in a /24 subnet have the 50/50 property, and you are using four mask bits, a mask of 0x00 00 07 10 avoids the offending bit at 0x00 00 0800 and displaces it to 0x00 00 00 10, a portion of the address field that is likely to have the 50/50 property if your remote subnets generally use at least 32 IP addresses each.

-Value Notes
+Parameter Value Notes

+Final Mask Value

+Accelerated Bridge Usually apA

-Usually apA A service group not already in use on your router (51-255) Another unused service group IP address of router interface on port facing the appliance
+WAN Service Group LAN Service Group A service group not already in use on your router (51-255) Another unused service group

+Router IP address IP address of router interface on port facing the appliance

+WCCP Protocol (usually "Auto") -

-Use "Deterministic" if you have only two appliances or are using dynamic load balancing like HSRP or GSLB.
+DC Algorithm Use "Deterministic"if you have only two appliances or are using dynamic load balancing like HSRP or GSLB.
 Otherwise, use "Least Disruptive."
-Value